Biographies

 Konefal, Boneza: Born in Poland.
 Moved to New York 10 years ago studying computer graphics and photography at BCC, ESC and FIT.
 The Metropolitan Museum of Art is a great workplace—where I have been inspired.
 Being surrounded by art from different periods of time and styles take me to another level of reality where my imagination expands.

-Laughner, Jack: Was born and raised in Western Pennsylvania.
+Laughner, Jack: Born and raised in Western Pennsylvania.
 He now lives in Queens with his wife, Megan.

 Website: www.jacklaughner.wordpress.com